-(Editor’s note: In recent years, Garry Scarff has apologized to Rebecca Moore on several occasions, expressing his remorse for his subterfuge in his earlier relationship with her.
-Rebecca accepts the sincerity of his apology, and encourages the reader to consider the article below with that apology in mind.)
+(Editor’s note: A few years before his death in 2017, Garry Scarff apologized to Rebecca Moore on several occasions, expressing his remorse for his subterfuge in his earlier relationship with her.
+Rebecca accepted the sincerity of his apology, and encourages the reader to consider the article below with that apology in mind.)

 In 1989, Fielding McGehee and I published The Need for a Second Look at Jonestown, a collection of essays written by those who had been involved with Peoples Temple.
 In this retrospective volume, people reflected on their experiences of the previous decade, as well as on their understanding of the Temple.
 Contributors included former members, relatives, and others who had had connections with the Temple, such as news reporters and social activists.